vmsmith/vmsmith.github.io/content/blog/251212-architecting-moneypenny.md

 It also shows the interfaces between those commponents: APIs, MCPs, webhooks, function calls, etc.

-A diagram and description are in the Architecture section of Hugo.
+A diagram and description are in the Architecture section of this website.